huaminghuangtw/Evergreen-Notes/Permanent-Notes/Have the courage to do the right things.md

 ---
 title: Have the courage to do the right things
 created: 2024-12-08T00:37:07
-modified: 2025-07-16T21:23:30
+modified: 2025-08-29T08:30:46
 ---

-> _“The opposite of love is not hate, it's indifference.
-The opposite of art is not ugliness, it's indifference.
-The opposite of faith is not heresy, it's indifference.
-And the opposite of life is not death, it's indifference.” — Elie Wiesel_
+> _“The opposite of love is not hate, it’s indifference.
+The opposite of art is not ugliness, it’s indifference.
+The opposite of faith is not heresy, it’s indifference.
+And the opposite of life is not death, it’s indifference.” — Elie Wiesel_

 > _“There is only one good, knowledge, and one evil, ignorance.” — Socrates_